 Review and Development

-After pre-proposal submission, our processes for external and internal review may require 4-8 weeks and, in some cases, 4-8 weeks may be required for the revision of pre-proposals and selection from a pool of semifinalists.
+After pre-proposal submission, our processes for external and internal review may require 4-8 weeks and additional time may be required for the revision of pre-proposals and selection from a pool of semifinalists.
 The average time period between applying for a grant and receiving funding is likely to be 6 months or more.
 Most JRS grants are approved at our June or November Board meetings.

 Grant Decisions & Other Guidelines